vmware-tanzu/tanzu-dev-portal/content/team/whitney-lee/index.md

 <!-- markdownlint-disable MD041-->

 Whitney is a lovable goofball who enjoys understanding and using tools in the cloud native landscape.
 Creative and driven, Whitney recently pivoted from an art-related career to one in tech.
-She is active in the open source community, especially around CNCF projects focused on developer productivity.
+She is a CNCF Ambassador and active in the open source community.
 You can catch her lightboard streaming show [⚡️ Enlightning](https://tanzu.vmware.com/developer/tv/enlightning/) on Tanzu.TV.
 And not only does she rock at tech - she literally has toured playing in the band [Mutual Benefit](https://www.mutualbenef.it/) on keyboards and vocals.

 <!--more-->